 Suga has vowed to accelerate a structural overhaul of the economy -- a job Abe left unfinished.
 "I will push ahead with deregulation and put an end to ministry sectionalism, vested interests and the practice of blindly following past precedents," he has said.

-Abe may be tough act to follow, however.
+Abe may be a tough act to follow, however.
 He led the ruling Liberal Democratic Party to six consecutive national election victories and stopped what had been a "revolving door" to the prime minister's office, with one leader quickly replacing another.
 The merits of his Abenomics economic reforms are hotly debated, but few would deny that he raised Japan's international profile.

 Suga orchestrated some of Abe's key policies but has little diplomatic experience and lacks his predecessor's strong support base within the LDP.
 Unlike most politicians who reach the top, he does not belong to any of the ruling party's factions.